 Primary amyloidosis—caused by the deposit of antibody fragments; associated with bone marrow disorders such as

-multiple myelomaSecondary amyloidosis—develops in response to chronic infection or inflammatory diseaseHereditary amyloidosis—caused by mutations of amyloid in the blood
+multiple myelomaSecondary amyloidosis—develops in response to chronic infection or inflammatory diseaseHereditary or Familial amyloidosis—caused by mutations of amyloid in the blood

 Men older than 40 are at increased risk for primary and secondary amyloidosis.
 People who are of Portuguese, Swedish, or Japanese descent are at increased risk for hereditary amyloidosis.

 Factors that may increase your risk of getting amyloidosis include: